Glossary of technical writing terms

 preliminary matter (prelims)

-An alternative name for front matter.
+Preliminary matter is an alternative term for front matter.

 print on demand (printing on demand)